robwatt/cookieAuthProject/README.md

 * Web client
 * Outlook add-in

-Outlook add-in by necessity run in a different origin than the server so it was a perfect client to use.
+Outlook add-in by necessity runs in a different origin than the server so it was a perfect client to use.
 The web client makes it easy to test without the setup of the Outlook add-in.

 ## Details

-This project builds out the example to include
+This project builds out the above example to include
 * CORS support
 * A seperate web application
 * An Outlook add-in which has support for desktop and mobile

-There are 4 project in total - each needs to started individually
+There are 4 project in total - each needs to be started individually
 * cookieAuthServer - this is the core server
 * cookieDB - this provides rudemtary user authentication support.
 There are only 2 users stored in the 'database'
-  - test@test.com
+  - test@test.com/password
-  - user2@example.com
+  - user2@example.com/password
 * cookieWeb - web based implementation that uses the server
 * cookieAddin - Outlook add-in.
 This is identical to the web implementation except it runs in Outlook